 Pregnancy and diabetes

-Type 1 diabetes and pregnancy – having a healthy baby (external site).
-This ebook is for women with type 1 diabetes who are planning a pregnancy now or in the future.
+Type 1 diabetes and pregnancy – having a healthy baby.
+This e-book is for women with type 1 diabetes who are planning a pregnancy now or in the future.
 It provides information on preparing for pregnancy and how to manage your diabetes during pregnancy and after the birth.

-Gestational diabetes – caring for yourself and your baby (external site).
-This ebook provides comprehensive information about gestational diabetes (GDM), its management and where to get help.
-All women who have been diagnosed with GDM will receive a copy of this ebook on registering with the NDSS National Gestational Diabetes Register.
+Gestational diabetes – caring for yourself and your baby.
+This e-book provides comprehensive information about gestational diabetes (GDM), its management and where to get help.
+All women who have been diagnosed with GDM will receive a copy of this e-book on registering with the NDSS National Gestational Diabetes Register.

-Life after gestational diabetes (external site).
-This ebook is designed to help women who have had gestational diabetes to take steps to reduce their risk of developing type 2 diabetes in the future.
+Life after gestational diabetes.
+This e-book is designed to help women who have had gestational diabetes to take steps to reduce their risk of developing type 2 diabetes in the future.